0xmhha/solin/docs/api-guide.md

 # Solin API Guide

+> **Note**: REST API, WebSocket, and gRPC server features are planned for future releases.
+See [roadmap.md](roadmap.md) for details.
+This documentation describes the planned API design.

 Solin provides multiple API interfaces for Solidity static analysis.
 Choose the interface that best fits your use case.

 ## Quick Start